-3.5.1.2 Lead Independent Director
+3.5.1.3 Lead Independent Director

-The Lead Independent Director is an independent member of the Board of Directors and is elected by the Board of Directors for a term of one year or until the conclusion of the next general meeting.
-If the Chairman is indisposed, the Lead Independent Director will take the chair at the meetings of the Board of Directors and the shareholders' meeting.
-In particular, the Lead Independent Director will chair the meeting of the Board of Directors or the shareholders' meeting if the Chairman is required to abstain from the deliberation and decision-taking in case the following items are on the agenda: (i) assessment of the work of the Chairman; (ii) decision of the Board of Directors on the request to the shareholders' meeting for the reelection or not of the Chairman; (iii) decision about the compensation of the Chairman; and (iv) any other matters in which the Chairman has a conflict of interest.
+The Lead Independent Director is an independent member of the Board of Directors and is elected by the Board of Directors until the conclusion of the next general meeting.
+If the Chair is indisposed, the Lead Independent Director will take the chair at the meetings of the Board of Directors and the shareholders' meeting.
+In particular, the Lead Independent Director will chair the meeting of the Board of Directors or the shareholders' meeting if the Chair is required to abstain from the deliberation and decision-taking in case the following items are on the agenda: (i) assessment of the work of the Chair; (ii) decision of the Board of Directors on the request to the shareholders' meeting for the re-election or not of the Chair; (iii) decision about the compensation of the Chair; and (iv) any other matters in which the Chair has a conflict of interest.
 The Lead Independent Director is entitled to call a meeting of the Board of Directors whenever he or she deems fit.

-Patrick Aebischer is currently serving as the Lead Independent Director and Vice-Chairman.
+Patrick Aebischer is currently serving as the Lead Independent Director and Vice-Chair.
+For more information, see section 4 of the Organizational Regulations.